 Kari continues to collect and create beautiful things.
 This project and her new business, Little Healing Things, have sparked her creative flow again and she is excited to see what unfolds!

 A multidisciplinary DIY outsider artist (2-D/3-D, digital art, film, music, performance art, sideshow peformer, self publisher, etc) and event organizer (Moonlight Gypsy Market, Classic City Fringe Festival, Joker Joker Gallery) out of Athens GA.
 Has lived and toured out of a dilapidated skoolie bus turned minimalist tiny home, for over 5 years.
-A little over a year ago he moved into a fixer-upper house (where many of the raw materials for this project were pulled and upcycled from during renovations) to allow for some much needed repairs to the bus (see The “SKULL BUS” Fundraiser).
+A little over a year ago he moved into a fixer-upper house (where many of the raw materials for this project were pulled and upcycled from during renovations) to allow for some much needed repairs to the bus (see The “SKULL PAINTINGS” Fundraiser).
 Enjoys creating treasures and art out of found objects and other upcycled materials.